seediffusion/fuge/README.md

 ## Notes

 * No responsibility shall be taken by any FUGE contributers for any software and/or hardware damage, partial or total data loss etc, that should occur as a result of following FUGE guides.
-You are responsible for your own equipment and ensuring its maintainence.
+You are responsible for your own equipment and ensuring its maintenance.
 * Since FUGE is targeted towards those who are blind/visually impaired, discussion of the visual aspects of emulation shall be kept to a minimum.
 Of course, if a contributer wishes to give tips on optimizing the visual experience of an emulator for someone with a little bit of sight, they are more than welcome to do so.
 * For legal reasons, no ROMs or BIOS files shall be provided in any FUGE guides.
 Those files are to be made available on request only.
 * It is strongly encouraged, but not required, for contributers to put their name, be it their real name or a nickname or online username, at the top of a guide.